nud3l/smart-contract-specification/ERC20/spec/erc20-try2.md

 Questions:

 - How to define the function interface?
 The sender can be send explicitly as (address sender) or called implicitly as msg.sender in Solidity?
 How does that look on bytecode level?
-- Do we need to redfine balance here?
+- Do we need to redefine balance here?
 - Do we infer that this is a pure function as it does not change any parameter?

 ```